adtzlr/felupe-paper/paper/paper.md

 For example, consider a quarter model of a solid cube with nearly-incompressible hyperelastic material behavior subjected to a uniaxial elongation applied at a clamped end-face.
 First, a meshed cube out of hexahedron cells is created.
 A numeric region, pre-defined for hexahedrons, is created on the mesh.
 The appropriate finite element and its quadrature scheme are chosen automatically.
 A vector-valued displacement field is initiated on the region and is further added to a field container.

 A uniaxial load case is applied on the displacement field to create the boundary conditions.
 This involves setting up symmetry planes as well as the absolute value of the prescribed displacement at the mesh-points on the right-end face of the cube.
-The right-end face is clamped, i.e. its displacements are [fixed, except for the components in longitudinal direction]{.mark}.
-An isotropic hyperelastic [Neo-Hookean material formulation]{.mark} [@treloar], [@bonetwood] is applied on the displacement field of a solid body.
+The right-end face is clamped, i.e. its displacements are fixed, except for the components in longitudinal direction.
+An isotropic hyperelastic Neo-Hookean material formulation [@treloar], [@bonetwood] is applied on the displacement field of a solid body.
 A step generates the consecutive substep-movements of a selected boundary condition.
 The step is further added to a list of steps of a job.
 After the job evaluation is completed, the maximum principal values of logarithmic strain of the last completed substep are plotted, see \autoref{fig:strain}.

 \newpage